views-platform/docs/ODRs/general_014_notation_for_stochastic_predictions.md

 To ensure **clarity, precision, and consistency** across models, ensembles, documentation, and research papers, we establish **ODR 014 defining the standard notation for stochastic predictions**.

+For related ODRs see:
+- (ODR 011 Stochastic & Deterministic Features in df)[insert link]
+- (ODR 012 Standard Tensor Representation)[insert link]
+- (ODR 013 on summarization of stochastic predictions)[insert link]

 ---

 ## **✅ Decision**

-All **deterministic and stochastic predictions** must follow a **structured and standardized notation** for consistency across documentation, codebases, and research papers.
+When communicating in writing, all **deterministic and stochastic predictions** must follow a **structured and standardized notation** for consistency across documentation, codebases, and research papers.

 1. **A stochastic prediction ($\tilde{Y}$) represents a full predictive distribution.**
 2. **A deterministic prediction ($\hat{y}$) is derived from a stochastic prediction using either the expectation ($\mathbb{E}[\tilde{Y}]$) or the MAP estimate ($\tilde{y}_{\text{map}}$).**